Silas Williams

-Silas McBee "Sike" Williams (June 9, 1888 – December 8, 1944) was an Americancollege football player and coach as well as a lawyer.
+Silas McBee "Sike" Williams (June 9, 1888 – December 8, 1944) was an American college football player and coach as well as a lawyer.

 Sewanee

 Williams was a prominent end for the Sewanee Tigers of Sewanee:The University of the South, selected second-team for its All-Time football team, He stood 5'9" and weighed 150 pounds.

 1909

 Williams was selected All-Southern and captain of the SIAA champion 1909 team.

 Harvard

 He also attended Harvard Law School, receiving his LL.
 B. in 1913.

 Law school football

 There in a game of all-stars from Michigan, Sewanee, and Vanderbilt against Harvard, including Germany Schulz at center and Vanderbilt coach Dan McGugin at left guard, Williams played on Harvard's team against his former quarterback Chigger Browne.
 That game ended in a scoreless tie.
 A second game was played between Harvard Law School and a different "All-Southern" team.
 Williams scored the only points in the 5 to 0 victory when he ran in a touchdown off a Stephen Galatti pass.